Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

   ```

 Cause: The node(s) were shutdown or powered off.
-Effect: This leads to critical service redistiribution based on kyverno policy.
+Effect: This leads to critical service redistribution based on kyverno policy.
 Recovery: Power on the node(s).